 You won't have much of a business without customers!
 Advertise, advertise, advertise.
 Make sure you have a magnetic sign with your companies name and phone number, and website if you have one.
 This is an effective way to advertise.

 Craigslist is where I have had most of my success obtaining customers.
 It's free to post under the services section, but make sure to do it right.
 Craigslist doesn't have the option of adding a photo in the services section, unlike the "for sale", or other sections.
 I have conquered that by using HTML code to advertise full page ads on Craigslist services.
-This article explains step by step on how to to that and it is a huge advantage to your advertising.
-Not a lot of people know how to do this, so there are very few full page ads in the services section.
-I guarantee the customer will be more inclined to call you first than to call a plain text ad with a phone number.

 The Price is Right